Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 Startup Accounting Dictionary

 Sometimes it may seem like accountants speak another language.
 To help startup founders familiarize themselves with basic startup accounting terms, Kruze Consulting has created a dictionary of accounting terms used with startup and early-stage companies.
-If you have other questions about the financial terms and acronyms used in startup accounting, please contact us.
+If you have other questions about the financial terms and acronyms used in startup accounting or in this glossary, please contact us.

 Jump to section: